-- Microsoft Excel 2000 or later - ImageMagick.
+- Microsoft Excel 2016 or later (desktop app only) - ImageMagick.
 ImageMagick is free open source software created by ImageMagick Studio LLC.
 This program was designed to work with ImageMagick version 6.5.4 which can be installed from your ADMS model installation directory, in the subdirectory Support\ImageMagick.
 To install ImageMagick run the executable in the above directory and follow the instructions that appear.
-If Image Magick is not installed when you attempt to create a slideshow a warning will appear as shown in Figure 3.1.
+If Image Magick is not installed when you attempt to create a slideshow a warning will appear as shown in